 2013 GMC Acadia Review

-All 2013 Acadia models are powered by a 3.6-liter V6 engine matched to a six-speed automatic transmission.
-Test drivers say the engine provides adequate power, but could use more when carrying a full load.
-The Acadia can be equipped with either front- or all-wheel drive on all trims.
+All GMC Acadia models are powered by a 3.6-liter V6 engine matched to a six-speed automatic transmission.
+Reviewers say the engine provides adequate power, but could use more when carrying a full load.
+The 2013 Acadia can be equipped with either front- or all-wheel drive on all trims.
 The midsize crossover has a comfortable, controlled ride, according to critics, but is far from sporty.
 The Acadia gets good fuel economy for the class and is rated at up to 17/24 mpg city/highway.
 The Acadia also stands out with above-average safety scores for the class, however its reliability score is below the class average.

 - "Though not radically different than before, the 2013 GMC Acadia should continue to deliver a winning combination of comfort, features, cargo space and performance in a utility-style package." -- Edmunds